 An audiogram will describe hearing sensitivity from normal to profound loss.

-The stylised audiogram below plots normal hearing and all levels of a sloping hearing loss in relation to:
+The stylised audiogram below plots normal hearing and all levels of a sloping hearing loss concerning:

 - a speech banana